phpMussel/phpMussel/_docs/readme.en.txt

-   signatures files or signature map files and that they may possible be missing or corrupted, -2 indicates that corrupt data was detected during the scan and thus the scan failed to complete, -1 indicates that extensions or addons required by php to execute the scan were missing and thus the scan failed to complete, 0 indicates that the scan target doesn't exist and thus there was nothing to scan, 1 indicates that the target was successfully scanned and no problems were detected, and 2 indicates that the target was
+   signatures files or signature map files and that they may possible be missing or corrupted, -2 indicates that corrupt data was detected during the scan and thus the scan failed to complete, -1 indicates that extensions or addons required by PHP to execute the scan were missing and thus the scan failed to complete, 0 indicates that the scan target doesn't exist and thus there was nothing to scan, 1 indicates that the target was successfully scanned and no problems were detected, and 2 indicates that the target was